Frozen (Madonna song): Sickick remixes

 Commercially, "Frozen (Remix)" debuted at number 20 on Billboard's Hot Dance/Electronic Songs chart, gathering 496,000 U.S. streams and 1,800 units.
 On April 16, 2022, the rendition ascended to number ten on the chart, becoming Madonna's third top ten song on the survey, while being first for Sickick.
 In the week, it gained 2.3 million streams―which is a 45% gain―and 1,000 paid downloads―gain of 15%.
 Additionally, the remix peaked at number 5 on Dance/Electronic Digital Song Sales chart.
-Until May 2022, the song received over 125 million global streams across all streaming platforms, with 8.4 million of them coming from the United States, until March 2022.
+Until May 2022, the song received over 125 million global streams across all streaming platforms, with 8.4 million of them coming from the United States, as of March 2022.